puentebravo/KeyGen-2.0/README.md

 ## Usage

-Simply enter the desired length of your password, and tap the Generate button.
+Simply tap the Generate button.
 A phrase containing numbers, letters, and symbols will appear in moments.
 We highly recommend using a password vault to save the result.

 ![KeyGen in Action](./Client/assets/screenShot.png)